Mykhailo Zghurovskyi: Biography

-Mykhailo Zghurovskyi was born in 1950, January 30 in Skala-Podilska, Ternopil region, Ukrainian SSR. vIn 1975, he graduated from the Kyiv Polytechnic Institute, faculty of control systems, with a specialty in "Automated control systems".
+Mykhailo Zghurovskyi was born on 30 January 1950 in the city of Skala-Podilska in Ukraine's Ternopil Oblast.
+In 1975, he graduated from the Kyiv Polytechnic Institute, faculty of control systems, with a specialty in "Automated control systems".
 His PhD thesis was titled "Optimal discrete control of one class of distributed processes of unsteady heat transfer" (1979).
 His Doctoral thesis was titled "Computer-aided design and optimal control of non-stationary processes and fields under data uncertainty" (1984).

-From March 1975 to August 1986 he was a engineer, senior engineer, senior researcher, and professor of the Department of Technical Cybernetics at the Kyiv Polytechnic Institute.
+From March 1975 to August 1986 he was an engineer, senior engineer, senior researcher, and professor of the Department of Technical Cybernetics at the Kyiv Polytechnic Institute.
 From May 1986 to August 1987 he was the Deputy Head of the Research Department of the Ministry of Higher and Secondary Specialized Education of the Ukrainian SSR.

-From August 1987 to March 1988 he was again a Professor of the Department of Technical Cybernetics at the Kyiv Polytechnic Institute.
+From August 1987 to March 1988 he was again a professor of the Department of Technical Cybernetics at the Kyiv Polytechnic Institute.
 From March 1988 to April 1992 he was Vice-Rector for Academic Affairs of the Kyiv Polytechnic Institute.
-Since April 1992 he has been Rector of the Kyiv Polytechnic Institute (since 2016 - National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute").
+From April 1992 till July 2024 he was the Rector of the Kyiv Polytechnic Institute.

 He was Minister of Education and Science of Ukraine from November 1994 to January 1999.

-From 1996 to 2015 he was Director (since 2015 - the Scientific Supervisor) of the Institute of Applied Systems Analysis of the Ministry of Education and Science of Ukraine and the National Academy of Sciences of Ukraine (based on NTUU "Igor Sikorsky Kyiv Polytechnic Institute").
+From 1996 to 2015 he was Director (since 2015 - the Scientific Supervisor) of the Institute of Applied Systems Analysis of the Ministry of Education and Science of Ukraine and the National Academy of Sciences of Ukraine (based on Kyiv Polytechnic Institute).
+Currently holds this position and the position of professor in Kyiv Polytechnic Institute.

 In 2006 Zghurovskyi was the founder of the operation in Ukraine of non-governmental organization (WDS-Ukraine), which is a full member of the World Data System (WDS) of the International Science Council (ISC).
 The Center (WDS-Ukraine) specializes in interdisciplinary researches of complex systems of various nature.

-The scientific school of Zghurovskyi prepared and trained 14 doctors and more than 50 candidates of sciences.
+The scientific school of Zghurovskyi prepared and trained fourteen doctors and more than 50 candidates of sciences.
 He is the author of 52 inventions, the author and co-author of more than 820 scientific papers, 43 monographs and textbooks published in Germany, USA, Switzerland, Poland, Japan, China, Ukraine and other countries of the world.

 Public service

 Since March 1995 - Deputy Head of the Commission on Higher Education Reform in Ukraine.

 Since August 1995 - Member of the State Commission on the Science Reorganization field.

 From October 1995 to January 1999 - Chairman of the State Accreditation Commission of Ukraine.

 From February 1997 to January 1999 - Member of the Council on Language Policy under the President of Ukraine.

-From 18 January 2018 to 9 July 2019 - member (from 23 January 2018 - Chairman) of the Supervisory Board of the State Concern "Ukroboronprom".
+From 18 January 2018 to 9 July 2019 - member (from 23 January 2018 - chairman) of the Supervisory Board of the State Concern "Ukroboronprom".